dank-tagg/Groot/README.md

 ## Usage
 If you anyhow want to _copy_ my code, feel free to.
 Be sure to read the [license](#licensing-information) though.<br>
-You can find me at the [support server](https://discord.gg/ANbxZmqyK5) for Groot, or just shoot me a DM.
+You can find me at the [support server](https://discord.gg/ANbxZmqyK5) for Groot, or just shoot me a DM.<br>

 ## Features
 ```css